-The school achieves very good results and maintains high standards which are above National Averages, across all key stages; we are proud of them and of the children who work hard to achieve them.
-Our progress measures, from children's starting points, are also something we continue to be proud of as they are consistently good, when compared to national findings.
+The school achieves very good results and maintains high standards which are above national averages.
+We are proud of the children who work hard to achieve these results.
+Our progress measures, from children's starting points, are also something we continue to be proud of as they are consistently high.
+Please find our latest provisional data summarised